-Thingvellir National Park on the Golden Circle route is a significant site when it comes to geology, due to being the place where the Eurasian and North American tectonic plates meet at the Silfa Drift.
+Thingvellir National Park on the Golden Circle route is a significant site when it comes to geology due to being the place where the Eurasian and North American tectonic plates meet at the Silfra Drift.
 It’s also a historically important site, having been the place where the Icelandic Parliament sat between the 10th and 18th centuries.
 Full of natural beauty, the national park is also a top place to observe the dazzling Northern Lights.
-With no light pollution, you’ll often find the perfect clear skies over the park.
+With no light pollution, you’ll often find perfectly clear skies over the park.

 In the South: Jökulsárlón Glacier Lagoon

-Far away from sources of light pollution, the stunning Jukulsarlon Glacier Lagoon is another brilliant place from where to admire the Aurora Borealis.
+Far from sources of light pollution, the stunning Jukulsarlon Glacier Lagoon is another brilliant place to admire the Aurora Borealis.
 Icebergs bob in the glacial lagoon, adding to the scenic wonder.
-If the lights make an appearance, you’re sure to get the most magnificent photographs.
+If the lights appear, you’re sure to get the most magnificent photographs.

 In the East: Stokksnes Mountain

-Located in the southeast of Iceland, Stokksnes Mountain is a picture-perfect destination for Aurora spotters.
-The beach acts rather like a mirror when the tide is low, reflecting the dancing lights for a spectacular sight.
+Stokksnes Mountain is a picture-perfect destination for Aurora spotters in the southeast of Iceland.
+The beach acts like a mirror when the tide is low, reflecting the dancing lights for a spectacular sight.
 The outline of the mountains further adds to the awe-inspiring beauty.

 In the North: The Arctic Henge

 The Arctic Henge, located in northern Iceland, is one of the country’s most other-worldly destinations.
-Strangely shaped rocks capture the attention and make for terrific photographs whether the Northern Lights make an appearance or not.
+Strangely shaped rocks capture the attention and make terrific photographs whether the Northern Lights appear or not.
 Although the rocks may look old, you’ll probably be surprised to know that it’s an eye-catching piece of modern art.